 Things on this page are fragmentary and immature notes/thoughts of the author.
 Please read with your own judgement!

-Configure The Shortcut ctrl+x
+Configure The Shortcut ctrl+x ctrl+e

-edits a bash prompt using $EDITOR
+The shortcut ctrl+x ctrl+e edits a bash prompt using $EDITOR in terminals.

 However,